Customize Your Environment#

 Images are fetched using HTTPS by default.
 An HTTPS proxy can be configured using the https_proxy field in the agent configuration.

-The custom image and credentials can be set as the defaults for all tasks launched in Determined, using the image and registry_auth fields in the master configuration.
-Make sure to restart the master for this to take effect.
+Set the custom image and credentials as the defaults for all tasks launched in Determined using the image and registry_auth fields in the master configuration.
+Restart the master for these changes to take effect.

 Virtual Environments#